HexHive/SyzRisk/syzkaller/README.md

    applied the "Bluetooth HCI" patch from `6feb842be06b` (Nov 7, 2022) as the corresponding Syzkaller bug caused a too severe slowdown.

  - As long as the JSON file follows the same format as the engine-generated one, it'll work just as fine.
-You can fiddle with different weighting strategies using this (if you need to).
+You can fiddle with different weights (or weighting strategies) using this (if you need to).

  - The change is so minimal that it should be able to extract it with one `.patch` file, but there is no point in doing this if it is applicable to